 Online WCO class registration

-This is to inform you that the Washington Department of Fish and Wildlife (WDFW) will be providing an online Wildlife Control Operator course on Wednesday, Aug.
-31, 2022.
-The class will be held as an online Microsoft Teams meeting.
+The Washington Department of Fish and Wildlife (WDFW) will be providing an online Wildlife Control Operator course on Wednesday, March 8, 2023.
+The class will be held as an online Teams meeting.

 This class is only for those who are already in possession of their Washington State Trappers Certification.
 You must enter your Trapper Certification number on the registration form.
 Every person performing WCO outlined activities for compensation must first obtain a Washington Trappers Certification by passing the Trapper Test.
 Study materials for the Trapper Test can be found at https://wdfw.wa.gov/hunting/requirements/education/trapping.